trailofbits/empirehacking.nyc/bkoverflow.md

 ### Where did the name come from?

 Consider it a reboot: Brooklyn Overflow was founded in 2004 as a CTF team at NYU Tandon.
-Dormant for more than 15 years, we're bringing it back to reignite Empire Hacking with a new Brooklyn background.
+Dormant for nearly 15 years, we're bringing it back to reignite Empire Hacking with a new Brooklyn background.

 ### What, if any, COVID-19 precautions are in-place?